Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Custom Slash Commands

-This is one of my favorite options and, again, I've already talked about it.
+This is one of my favorite options and, again, I have already talked about it.

-Also, remember: we're not talking about an inert command, but an AI agent prepared to improvise and respond.
-This allows you to be more lax when preparing the command, because you know Claude can adapt to any unforeseen event.
+Also, remember: we are not talking about an inert command, but an AI agent prepared to improvise and respond.
+This allows you to be looser when preparing the command, because you know that Claude can adapt to any unforeseen event.

 To create a command, create a Markdown file in .claude/commands/ and, if you want, add tracking in your version control so the whole team can use them.